Pransav290302/NextGen-Elearning/README.md

 - **Instructors** create/manage content.
 - **Admins** govern and oversee the entire platform.

-This **clear separation of roles** ensures security, scalability, and real-world usability.
+This **clear separation of roles** ensures security, scalability and real-world usability.

 ### Project Flow — At a Glance